 Overproduction of collagen and other connective tissue proteins are the main features of scleroderma.
 It is not clear what causes this overproduction.
 Malfunction of the immune system may contribute to excess collagen production.

 Scleroderma is more common in women.
-The morphea type of scleroderma usually strikes people around 20-40 years old.
+The morphea type of scleroderma usually affects people 20-40 years old.
 Linear scleroderma often occurs in children.
 Systemic scleroderma is more likely to occur in people aged 30-50 years old.

-Other factors that may increase your chance of developing scleroderma include:
+Other factors that may increase your risk of developing scleroderma include:

 Symptoms are usually restricted to the skin.
 This disorder does not progress to involve internal organs.
 The skin lesions may completely reverse themselves in a few months or a few years.
 In some cases, they lead to permanent disfigurement.
 Symptoms include: